-15.3.2 ORCA pre-defined resolution
+16.3.2 ORCA pre-defined resolution

 The NEMO system is provided with five built-in ORCA configurations which differ in the horizontal resolution.
 The value of the resolution is given by the resolution at the Equator expressed in degrees.
-Each of configuration is set through a CPP key, key\orca\rX (with X being an indicator of the resolution), which set the grid size and configuration name parameters (Tab.
-15.1).
+Each of configuration is set through the namcfg namelist, which sets the grid size and configuration name parameters (Tab.
+16.1).

-The ORCA\R2 configuration has the following specificity: starting from a 2° ORCA mesh, local mesh refinements were applied to the Mediterranean, Red, Black and Caspian
+The ORCA\R2 configuration has the following specificity: starting from a 2° ORCA mesh, local mesh refinements were applied to the Mediterranean, Red, Black and Caspian Seas, so that the resolution is 1°° there.
+A local transformation were also applied with in the Tropics in order to refine the meridional resolution up to 0.5° at the Equator.